SoftSimu/CellSim3D/readme.md

 The 3D model is based on the 2D model introduced in

-A new model for cell division and migration with spontaneous topology changes, Anna Mkrtchyan, J.A. Åström and Mikko Karttunen, Soft Matter 10, 4332-4339 (2014).
+A new model for cell division and migration with spontaneous topology changes, A. Mkrtchyan, J.A. Åström and M. Karttunen, Soft Matter 10, 4332-4339 (2014).

 3D model: